claromes/telegramtrac/README.md

 ## Bugs

+- Desktop
+    - [ ] Warnings:
+        - Missing WebView2Loader.dll
+        - UserWarning: loaded more than 1 DLL from .libs
+    - [ ] Close console

+- Streamlit Cloud
     - [ ] "sqlite3.OperationalError: database is locked" issue on long-running requests
         - Do not displays requested data and instead  "new trac" component
     - [ ] `requirements.txt` installation on Streamlit Cloud

 ## Roadmap